Unemployment in the United Kingdom: UK unemployment data from 1881

 The section of the population contributing to the unemployment data expanded in 1916 when the National Insurance Act brought a further 1.25 million workers into the National Insurance scheme.
 Considering the data based on this expansion, the highest recorded unemployment rate between 1916 and 1920 was 6.6% in December 1919 and the lowest was 2.6% in June 1920 (excluding the war years).

 The Unemployment Insurance Act 1920 brought an additional 8 million workers into the scope of the scheme.
-This increased the total number of workers covered to around 11/12 million.
+This increased the total number of workers covered to around 11 or 12 million.
 Considering the data between 1920 and 1948 the highest recorded unemployment rate was 23.4% in May 1921 and the lowest was 1.6% in September 1947 (excluding the war years).
 Long periods of relatively high unemployment rates were also recorded in the UK in the Depression of the early 1930s.

-In 1948 there came a further act (the National Assistance Act 1948) meaning the scheme now covered all male and female employees aged 15 and over.
+The National Assistance Act 1948 extended the scheme to cover all male and female employees aged 15 and over.
 The data on the unemployed from 1948 to 1982 is referred to as the registrant count as it referred to the number of people registered at government offices as looking for work.
 The lowest recorded unemployment rate in this period is 1% in the mid-1950s, the highest was in September 1982 when it reached 14%.

 From 1982 onwards the count changed from the registrant count to the "claimant count" because from then on it aimed to count the number of people claiming benefits principally because they were unemployed.
 This count is still published today alongside the headline unemployment figure which is based on the Labour Force Survey.